 One of the more prominent features on the Banana River near Cape Canaveral is a WWII relict simply referred to as “The Bombing Target“, which provides structure for fish, and a great visual marker in the lagoon.
 During the height of World War II, American fighter pilots trained on the Banana River and northward towards the Indian River Lagoon dropping non-live ordinance on these makeshift targets made of massive steel plates or steel girders formed in a circle approximately fifty feet in diameter.
 These old targets have become well known to boaters and anglers that frequent these fertile waters in pursuit of game fish.

-Directly east of the Bombing target in the shallow Banana River, lies a sandbar with a full grass flat beyond and stretching to the shoreline.
-There’s plenty of seasonal fishing for the angler for both redfish and spotted sea trout, but for the crafty anglers, there’s also snook and tarpon.
+Directly east of the Bombing target in the shallows, lies a sandbar with a full grass flat beyond and stretching to the shoreline.
+There’s plenty of seasonal Banana River fishing for the angler to catch redfish and spotted sea trout, but for the crafty anglers, there’s also snook and tarpon.
 Vast manatee zones protect some of the best angling opportunities in this area and keep boaters from speeding over and around many of the area’s best fishing grounds.

 Fishing on the Banana River lagoon